jade-nl/rt.extras/Profiles/B.and.W/README.md

 ## B&W profiles

 Some B&W starting points.
-These go on top of a base edit.
+These go on top of a technically correct base edit.

 These 2 are a dramatic and a softer looking starting point.
 The wl versions add a little extra contrast if needed.